mckennav24/I2GDS2025_IndividualProject/README.md

 ```

 ## 2.3 Run MultiQC
 MultiQC's input is the fastqc reports in your previously created "fastqc_results" directory.
 MultiQC is programmed to understand the FastQC outputs, so there is no need to differentiate between file type (i.e., fastqc.html vs. fastqc.zip) with this tool.
 Use the following code to access those files and run them with multiqc.
+Here, MultiQC version 1.0.dev0 is used.
 <details>
   <summary>multiqcGDSsub.sh</summary>